cswclui/katacoda-scenarios-1/12factor-001/step01.md

 `cd 12factor`{{execute}}

-You have cloned the code for this lab and have navigated in the working directory of the lab's demonstration application.
+You have cloned the code for this lab and have navigated to the working directory of the lab's demonstration application.

 ---